There were a

 demo for "The Chronology of American Music"

-Facts about More Music Programming are difficult to
+Facts about More Music Programming are

 only information I have comes from around 1975 with a demo of a

 recording of an automated format called "The Performers" which featured

 a "live like" sound with four different announcers used each